emmabostian/design-inspiration/README.md

 # Design Inspiration & Resources
-A collection of websites and assets to spark creativity
+A collection of websites and assets to spark creativity.

 # Inspiration